-Cholesterol is a natural substance found in the blood.
-Actually, cholesterol is necessary for our health.
-However, too much cholesterol (and specific types of cholesterol) are associated with increased risks of heart attack, strokes, and other health issues.
+Cholesterol is a natural substance made by your liver or consumed in foods, and is necessary for our health.
+However, too much cholesterol (and specific types of cholesterol) are associated with an increased risks of heart attack, stroke, and other health issues.

 Order a refill of your high cholesterol medicationView all treatments

 What is the difference between HDL and LDL cholesterol?

 When you get your blood tested for cholesterol, you may hear your doctor talk about different types of results: total cholesterol, LDL, HDL, and triglycerides.

 - LDL cholesterol: also known as the “bad” cholesterol”.
 Research has shown a direct correlation between high LDL levels and coronary artery disease, heart attack, and stroke.